anandhu-co-in/Netflix_clone_php_mySQL/README.md

 Not Mobile responsive as of now, the UI will break on smaller screens

-#Test accounts if you need to try out the app
+#### Test accounts if you need to try out the app:
 #### Anandhu/123 , or else just register using some dummy data
+(create a new account if you want to try out the paypal payment)

 #For paypal payment (For first time for newly registerd accounts) use below paypal credentials.
 Without this, the user wont be able to play any movie/episode!
 #### email : sb-l1kmg4786703@personal.example.com password : 12345678